Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values

-We follow $\epsilon$-convention, as usual in analytic number theory, which allows us to change the values of $\epsilon$ from line to line.
-We also adopt the usual Vinogradov notations $\ll$, $\gg$, and $\asymp$.
+We follow an $\epsilon$-convention, as usual in analytic number theory, which allows us to change the values of $\epsilon$ (which is typically very small) from line to line.
+We also adopt the usual Vinogradov notations $\ll$ and $\gg$.
+Moreover, we write $A \asymp B$ to mean $|B|\ll |A|\ll |B|$.
 Our convention is that the implied constants in the Vinogradov notations are allowed to depend on the global field and the ambient group.